arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "important">

 Note that nice formatting with a sidebar and pagination menu are made possible through [Liascript](https://liascript.github.io).
 You can take documents written in markdown and use Liascript to render them in a way that's much easier to digest.
 For example, this very document, [written in fairly simple markdown](https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md), looks much better when [viewed in Liascript](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md).
-If you want to create your own training documents with instant formatting that make your markdown a bit nicer, all you need to do is publish a markdown document in a public GitHub project, with a few small optional additions to help with Liascript.
+If you want to create your own training documents with instant formatting that make your markdown a bit nicer, all you need to do is publish a markdown document in a public GitHub project, with a few small optional additions to help with Liascript formatting details (like a logo or special styling).

 </div>